Analysis - U.S. "fiscal cliff" deal called a dud on deficit front

 WASHINGTON In the controversy surrounding the "fiscal cliff" issue, it's easy to forget that the origin of the entire debate was a professed desire to reduce swollen federal deficits.

-By those standards, the bill passed by the U.S. Senate early on New Year's Day to avoid the cliff's automatic steep tax hikes and across-the-board spending cuts, looks paltry indeed.
+By those standards, the bill passed by Congress Tuesday to avoid the cliff's automatic steep tax hikes and across-the-board spending cuts, looks paltry indeed.

-The legislation, which as of Tuesday evening had yet to be passed by the House, would add nearly $4 trillion to federal deficits over a decade compared to the debt reduction envisioned in the extreme scenario of the cliff, according to the non-partisan Congressional Budget Office.
+The legislation, which won final approval in the House late Tuesday after passing the Senate early in the day, adds nearly $4 trillion to federal deficits over a decade compared to the debt reduction envisioned in the extreme scenario of the cliff, according to the non-partisan Congressional Budget Office.

 This is largely because it extends low income tax rates for nearly every American except the relative handful above the $400,000 threshold.